 - no previous illegalities when applying for an investor visa in Netherlands: the applicant needs to not have stayed illegally in the Netherlands and also he needs to not have given false information or have withheld information for a precious residence permit application.

-Conditions for applying for the Dutch Golden Visa
+Conditions for applying for the Dutch Golden Visa in 2022

 Investors who wish to obtain this type of permit will need to travel to the Netherlands to submit their application and have their investment reviewed.
 For this purpose, they may need a provisional residence permit depending on nationality.
 When this permit is not needed, the applicant can travel to the Netherlands and stay in the country for three months during which he can address all of the formalities for applying for the investment visa.

 Once the application is submitted, the Immigration and Naturalization Department issues a decision in approximately 90 days.
 When the decision is positive, the applicant can collect his residence permit and then register in the Municipal Personal Records Database in the municipality where he will live.
 It is mandatory for all expats in the Netherlands to take out health insurance once they settle in.
 The validity of this residence permit has a maximum period of three years.
 A foreign national who has this type of permit can also work in the Netherlands.